SriharshaSaligrama/resume-builder/README.md

 5. **Export & Print:**
    - Users can export their resume data as a JSON file.
    - The Print/Save PDF button triggers the browser's print dialog, with print-optimized styles for professional output.
+   - Users can export their resume as a Word (.docx) file using the Word export feature.

 ## Key Components

-- **App.tsx:** Orchestrates the UI, manages state, and handles tab navigation, export, and print actions.
+- **App.tsx:** Orchestrates the UI, manages state, and handles tab navigation, export, print, and Word export actions.
 - **Feature Editors:** Each section (personal info, experience, etc.) has its own editor in `components/features/`.
 - **Layout Components:** Navigation and layout logic in `components/layout/`.
 - **Template System:** Resume rendering logic and templates in `components/resume-templates/`.
 - **UI Components:** Reusable form and UI elements in `components/ui/`.
 - **Selectors:** UI for choosing templates, fonts, and layouts in `components/resume-templates/selectors/`.
+- **Word Export:** Utility in `utils/wordExport.ts` for exporting the resume as a Word document.

 ## Data Model